siverpro/testnet_wiki/docs/02_Installation/06_Installing_Factom_testnet_software.md

     sudo systemctl daemon-reload
     sudo systemctl restart docker.service

+By default there is already a listen host set in the systemd service file and needs to be overridden:

+    sudo systemctl edit docker.service

+Edit the file to match this:

+    [Service]
+    ExecStart=
+    ExecStart=/usr/bin/dockerd

 ### 2. On RedHat

 Open (using `sudo`) `/etc/sysconfig/docker` in your favorite text editor.